How to apply for a drought order or an emergency drought order if you're a water company.

 - other water companies and abstractors operating in areas affected by the order

-- any organisations protected by a statutory requirement (eg for compensation water) that the order suspends or modifies
+- any organisations protected by a statutory requirement (for example, for compensation water) that the order suspends or modifies

 - navigation authorities responsible for any watercourse affected by the order